pbozeman/xipd/README.md

 >[!Note]
 > For this stackup, and trace geometry, stripline is roughly 15% slower than
 > microstrip.

-> [!Caution]
-> TODO: the microstrip calculation assumes air above the trace.
-Double
-> check if using a dielectric constant for soldermask makes a substantial
-> difference in the results.
-JLCPCB provides some values on
-> <https://jlcpcb.com/impedance>, but it is not immediately clear how these
-> should be used and/or if they are so thin that both air and solder mask
-> should be considered together.

 #### Propagation Delay to Length